geoparse/geoparse/README.md

   </tr>
 </table>

+If you want to display the points on top of the heatmap layer, set `heatmap_only=False`.
+However, rendering a large number of points (over 50,000) can be slow, and zooming in or out may not be smooth.
+For large datasets, you may consider using [lonboard](https://github.com/developmentseed/lonboard) as an alternative.

 #### Buffer and ring
 `plp` can create a buffer zone around each point, forming a circular area centered on the point.
 This is useful for visualizing spatial influence or performing proximity-based analysis.
 For example, it can help identify features within 100 meters of a crash site, as shown in the left figure. `plp` can also generate a ring-shaped buffer, sometimes called a "donut buffer," around each point.
 Each ring is defined by an inner and outer radius.
 In the example shown in the right cell, the ring starts 100 meters from each point and extends to 200 meters.
 This approach is useful when you want to exclude the immediate area around a point and focus on a specific surrounding zone.